eliyetres/NLU/Lab1/REPORT.md

 ```

 ## Task 5: Analyze a specific problem

 ## Compare the intent classification results for ”good bye” vs ”bye good” and report your findings.
 You may agree with me that there’s some kind of problem here… (If not, feel free to discuss this in the report.)
 Try to find the cause of the problem.
 (You may want to look at the lecture slides and/or the source code for Rasa NLU.)
 How could one go about to address the problem?
 You don’t need to solve it here and now, but try to find one or more directions one could take, and briefly discuss it/them.

 The utterances gives the exact same confidence level, there is no difference in how the model evaluates them.
 This shows that the model only trains word by word, and is not interpreting the utterance "good bye" as one entity.
 This is  a problem because "bye good" is obviously not the same thing as "good bye".
 "Good bye" should be evaluated as one entity, and since it's already in the training data, the utterance should have a higher confidence level than "bye good".
-The full utterances present in the training data should be treated as a larger entity (or something like trigrams) and produce a higher confidence level, but single words should also be evaluated separatley, so that "bye good" still gives a higher confidence for the label that they exists in, but lower than an exact match.
+The full utterances present in the training data should be treated as a larger entity (eg. bigram, trigram or just the full word combination) and produce a higher confidence level, but single words should also be evaluated separatley, so that "bye good" still gives a higher confidence for the label that they exists in, but lower than an exact match.

 ```json
 {